 Senate Bill 91 aims to enhance penalties for child trafficking offenses in Wisconsin.
 Under the current law, trafficking a child is classified as a Class C felony.
 This bill proposes to elevate the penalty to a Class A felony, which carries a life imprisonment sentence, if the crime involves at least three child victims.
-Additionally, the bill stipulates that individuals convicted of a Class A felony for child trafficking will not be eligible for release to extended supervision, thereby ensuring that those convicted of such serious offenses serve their full sentences.
+Additionally, the bill stipulates that individuals convicted of a Class A felony for child trafficking will not be eligible for release to extended supervision, thereby ensuring that those convicted of severe offenses serve their full sentences without the possibility of early release.

 Statutes affected: